-DefenceReport (DefRep as we lovingly refer to ourselves) got its start in the basement of a West London house in 2010.
-Some of us came from military backgrounds, some from marketing, others from journalism.
-What we all discovered was that too much of defence and frontline news was driven by advertisers – and that the kind of stories we felt mattered weren’t getting air time.
+DefenceReport started in 2010.
+What we all discovered was that too much of defence and frontline news was not getting the in-depth analysis it could, and that the kind of stories we felt mattered weren’t getting air time.
 We started small, carrying out our own investigations and moving on to analysis pieces.

 Stewart Webb – Editor